NoahLobbe/Generic-UltrasonicSensor/README.md

 # Generic-UltrasonicSensor
-Generic Ultrasonic Sensor with an Arduino to measure distance; nothing special.
+Generic Ultrasonic Sensor with an Arduino to measure distance; nothing special, just a project for a robotics course.

 [Ultrasonic | YouTube]()